OpenMx/OpenMx/docs/source/FactorAnalysis_Path.rst

 .. image:: graph/TwoFactorModel.png
     :height: 2in

 Our model contains 21 parameters (6 manifest variances, six manifest means, six factor loadings, two factor variances and one factor covariance), but each factor requires one identification constraint.
-Like in the common factor model above, we'll constrain one factor loading for each factor to a value of one.
+Like in the common factor model above, we will constrain one factor loading for each factor to a value of one.
 As such, this model contains 19 parameters.
 The means and covariance matrix for six observed variables contain 27 degrees of freedom, and thus our model contains 8 degrees of freedom.

 The data for the two factor model can be found in the ``myFAData`` files introduced in the common factor model.
-For this model, we'll select three x variables (``x1-x3``) and three y variables (``y1-y3``).
+For this model, we will select three *x* variables (``x1-x3``) and three *y* variables (``y1-y3``).

 .. code-block:: r

     twoFactorRaw <- myFADataRaw[,c("x1","x2","x3","y1","y2","y3")]

-    twoFactorCov <- myFADataCov[c("x1","x2","x3","y1","y2","y3"),c("x1","x2","x3","y1","y2","y3")]
+    twoFactorCov <- myFADataCov[c("x1","x2","x3","y1","y2","y3"),
+                                c("x1","x2","x3","y1","y2","y3")]

     twoFactorMeans <- myFADataMeans[c(1:3,7:9)]

 Specifying the two factor model is virtually identical to the single factor case.
-The last three variables of our ``manifestVars`` argument have changed from ``"x4","x5","x6"`` to "y1","y2","y3", which is carried through references to the variables in later ``mxPath`` functions.
+The last three variables of our ``manifestVars`` argument have changed from ``"x4","x5","x6"`` to ``"y1","y2","y3"``, which is carried through references to the variables in later ``mxPath`` functions.

 .. code-block:: r